Women and religion

 The study of women and religion examines women in the context of different religious faiths.
 This includes considering female gender roles in religious history as well as how women participate in religion.
-Particular consideration is given to how religion has been used as a patriarchal tool to elevate the status and power of men over women as well as how religion portrays gender within religious doctrines.
+Particular consideration is given to how religion has been used as a patriarchal tool to elevate the status and power of men over women.
+In addition, religion portrays gender within religious doctrines.
+It will also take into account how gender is portrayed within various religious doctrines.
+Intersectionality will also be discussed, and how factors such as race play into the experiences of women and religion.